Missouri Sex Offender Registry Removal

 - An authorized copy of the order if there was a pardon or reversal

-Then the original prosecutor will have the ability to present evidence, contact the victim, and view recent criminal records of the applicant in order to demonstrate why the petition should possibly be denied.
+Then the original prosecutor will have the ability to present evidence, contact the victim, and view the applicant’s recent criminal records.
+The prosecutor must demonstrate why the petition should possibly be denied.

-The offender may not apply for another five years.
+The offender may not apply for removal from the sex offender registry for another five years.